yapsterapp/a-frame/README.md

 ## events

-Events are simple maps describing something that happened.
+Events are usually simple maps describing something that happened.
 An event map must have an `:a-frame/id` key, which describes the type of the event and will be used to find a handler for processing the event.

-Events may also be simple vectors of `[<id> ...]`, as they generally are in re-frame, but this is less preferred because it makes literal paths referencing data in the events harder to understand.
+Events may also be simple vectors of `[<id> ...]`, as they generally are in re-frame.
+This form is less preferred because it makes literal paths referencing data in the events harder to read.

 Event handler functions have a signature: